A Project represents your service or application in Sentry. For example, you might have separate projects for your API server and frontend client.

 Projects differ from environments, which are designed to help triage issues, especially in a multi-staged release process.

-- A snapshot of both errors and transactions
+- A snapshot of both errors and transactions in the last 24 hours

 - Deploys, if you have configured your SDK to provide a release identifier and are tracking deploys